kufaii/nu-INSOMN/README.md

-# This is a fork of the phase 2 project for public viewing
+# This is a fork project for public viewing
 Since the original repo isnt available for the public, im creating this fork solely to showcase my past project Deployed but unmaintained version: [Deployed Version](https://yakufaii.web.app/login)